-Have you ever entered a relationship and experienced a sense of personal disempowerment?
+Have you ever entered a relationship and experienced personal disempowerment?
 Felt inadequate from the first meeting or slowly developed insecurity over time?
 Anxiety becomes the new you and your thoughts tend to veer toward the negative.
 Your body language becomes closed-off and the interactions, less than pleasant.
-You begin to feel minimised and sometimes lose your personal identity as time goes on.
+You sometimes lose your personal identity as time goes on.

 So what does this actually mean?
-It is about being as self sufficient as possible, without a massive ego.
-Not needing anyone's approval but at the same time being able to feel empathy, compassion and curiosity.
+It is about being as self-sufficient as possible, while still supporting others (i.e. without a massive ego).
+Not needing anyone's approval, but at the same time being able to feel empathy, compassion and curiosity.
 Really 'understanding' or 'getting' to know yourself and others so you can make informed decisions.

-To Fully Recover from a Controlling Relationship It is Essential to:
+To Recover from a Controlling Relationship It is Essential to:

-1: Understand the behaviours you are dealing with.
+1: Understand the behaviours that you are dealing with.

 2: Know your own emotional and cognitive vulnerabilities.

-3: Learn practical relationship self-defense strategies (do your drills to perfect your skills).
+3: Learn practical relationship strategies (do your drills to perfect your skills).

 4: Manage anxiety by engaging in 'emotional state change'.

-6: Learn how to build your emotional and cognitive resilience and avoid making the same choices again.
+6: Learn how to build your emotional and cognitive resilience and avoid making the same mistakes again.

 There are 2 kinds of relationships that don't tend to work out long-term: